wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-webhooks-connectors/includes/3-exercise-outgoing-webhooks.md

 }
 ```

 Add the following `scrubMessage()` method to the `TeamsWebhooksOutgoingWebhook` class.
-A user must @mention an outgoing webhook in order to send a message to it.
+A user must @mention an outgoing webhook to send a message to it.
 This method will remove the `<at></at>` text and any spaces to extract the planet name:

 ```typescript
 private static scrubMessage(incomingText: string): string {